 A great fit for: Investors who want to manage their IRA passively, especially with Vanguard’s funds.

 If you’re content to let someone else manage your IRA, then Betterment will likely be a good fit.
-For one low flat fee, this robo-advisor will manage your portfolio from start to finish, and all you’ll need to do is add money.
+For one low, flat fee of 0.25 percent, this robo-advisor will manage your portfolio from start to finish, and all you’ll need to do is add money.
 You’ll get valuable features such as tax-loss harvesting and automatic rebalancing for no extra charge.
 Plus, you can pay a bit higher fee and bring $100,000 or more to the account, and you’ll be able to access human advisors for all your detailed questions.

 A great fit for: Investors who want a robo-advisor to manage their IRA for them, or who may want access to a human planner from time to time.